wso2/docs-choreo-dev/en/docs/webhooks.md

 A project can use a webhook to receive data and activate a trigger that causes specific code to be executed based on that data.

 - Sending a chat message in a group chat when an event is added in a slack channel.
-- Sending an email to a selected mail account when a new issue is created in a specific Git repository.
+- Generating an alert when a new issue is created in a specific Git repository.
-- Updating a Google sheet when a sale is recorded for a  specific product.
+- Sending a notification when an event is scheduled in a google calendar.